yiminl18/filterplusdb/vanillacore/src/README.txt

 1. prodScan = new ProductScan(lhsScan, rhsScan), rhsScan is each chunk, lhsScan is left table, prodScan returns the product of left table and this chunk
 - output: return Scan, and next() returns each combined tuple which is the output of product
 - data flow: it is pipeline data flow between MultiBufferProductScan and SelectScan on top of it: a product tuple will be immidiately sent to SelectScan to evaluate

+-- Data flow between recordfile and record
+Each record.next() call recordfile.next(), and their connection is getVal()
+1. getVal() in tableScan: gets value in the page by giving the pageid and offset
+2. In FieldNameExpression, evaluate(Record rec), return rec.getVal(fldName)
+3. isSatisfied in scan.next() call evaluate in FieldNameExpression